MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

    1. Click **Add**.
    1. Before leaving this page, record the secret.
 You will use this value later as the _Client secret_ when you register your Azure AD application with your bot.

-### Register your Azure AD application with your bot
+### Configure the identity provider and register it with the bot

-The next step is to register with your bot the Azure AD application that you just created.
+The next steps is to register with your bot the Azure AD application that you just created.

-#### Azure AD v1

 1. Navigate to your bot's channel registration resource page on the [Azure Portal](http://portal.azure.com/).
 1. Click **Settings**.